jsleung1/project4_docker_kubernetes/README.md

         - User is able to view the images of the feed.
         - User is able to upload images in Udagram.

-#### 5. Instructions for installing FluentD to redirect Kubernetes pod logs to AWS Cloudwatch
+#### 5. Instructions for installing FluentD to redirect Kubernetes logs to AWS Cloudwatch
   - The FluentD project is stored in the directory **kube-fluentd-cloudwatch**.
 It is based on the Github project: https://github.com/zerda/kube-fluentd-cloudwatch
-    - In AWS, ensure our IAM user has the following permissions for AWS Cloudwatch:
+    - In AWS, ensure our IAM user has the following permissions to access AWS Cloudwatch:
     ```
     {
       "Version": "2012-10-17",